 The Board has an Audit Committee which discharges its duties objectively.

 The Audit Committee ("AC") comprises entirely independent directors, namely:

 - Mr Tham Sai Choy Independent Chairman

-- Ms Veronica Eng Independent Member

-- Mrs Penny Goh
+- Mrs Penny Goh Independent Member

-Independent Member

-- Ms Ang Wan Ching (from 1 July 2023)
+- Ms Ang Wan Ching Independent Member

-Independent Member

-- Mr Shirish Apte (until 31 December 2023)

-Independent Member

-- Mr Jimmy Ng (from 1 January 2024) Independent Member
+- Mr Jimmy Ng Independent Member

 The AC's primary role is to assist the Board with ensuring the integrity of financial reporting and the adequacy and effectiveness of the system of internal controls and risk management.
 The AC has explicit authority to investigate any matter within its responsibilities, full access to and co-operation by management, full discretion to invite any director or executive officer to attend its meetings, and reasonable resources (including access to external consultants) to enable it to properly discharge its responsibilities.
+The AC meets at least four times a year and as warranted by particular circumstances.

-Mr Tham Sai Choy, Ms Veronica Eng and Ms Ang Wan Ching have recent, relevant and in-depth experience in accounting and financial management.
+The AC Chairman (Mr Tham Sai Choy), and Ms Ang Wan Ching, have recent, relevant and in-depth experience in accounting and financial management.
 Mrs Penny Goh has extensive experience in advising on a broad range of corporate real estate transactions for commercial, industrial and logistics projects in Singapore and Asia Pacific, involving investment, joint development and profit participation structures, and has the practical knowledge of issues and considerations affecting the Committee to discharge her responsibilities as a member of the Committee.
 Mr Jimmy Ng has prior experience leading a global internal audit function and spearheading its transformation, and possesses recent, relevant and in-depth experience in technology, data analytics and driving digital innovations.
 Mr Tham Sai Chov.
-Ms Veronica Eng.
 Mrs Penny Goh.
-Ms Ang Wan Ching and Mr Jimmy Ng are also members of the Board Risk Committee, with Ms Veronica Eng being the Chairperson.
+Ms Ang Wan Ching and Mr Jimmy Ng are also members of the Board Risk Committee, with Mr Shirish Apte being the Chairperson.
 None of the members of the AC were partners or directors of the Company's current external auditors within the last two years and none of the members of the AC hold any financial interest in the auditing firm.
-The detailed terms of reference of the AC are set out on pages 102 to 103 herein.
+The detailed terms of reference of the AC are set out on pages 100 to 101 herein.